google/ground-platform/README.md

 $ firebase login
 ```

-Then to deploy the web app, Cloud Functions, and Firestore config:
+Then, deploy the web app, Cloud Functions, and Firestore config using:

 ```
 $ firebase deploy --project <projectId>
 ```

-<code>projectId</code> should be replaced with the ID shown in the Firebase Console under "Project settings".
+Be sure to replace <code>&lt;projectId&gt;</code> with the ID shown in the Firebase Console under "Project settings".